 Call on the BC government to stop allowing Nestlé and other corporate freeloaders from extracting our water for next to nothing.

-Q. Will raising the rates change the status of water under NAFTA?
+One question that has been asked by SumOfUs members and journalist throughout this campaign is: Will raising the rates change the status of water under NAFTA?

-In short, no it won't -- which is good news.
+A: In short, no it won't -- which is good news.
 Freshwater reserves in their natural state are not a commodity and should never be for sale.